WMHC Code of Conduct

 Transparency About Financial Interests

 • We all want to trust recommendations we receive from each other.
-If you share a referral resource (e.g., specialty group practice, member of your group practice) in which you have a financial interest, please make that financial interest clear in the email so members can fully understand the context of your referral.
+If you share a resource (e.g., specialty group practice, member of your group practice, app, vendor, product, or service) in which you have a financial interest, please make that financial interest clear in the email so members can fully understand the context of your recommendation.

 • Please do not refer to a group practice generally, unless it is a specialty practice.